kiedtl/website/src/content/blog/roguelike.md

 due to overengineering, bad design choices, and extremely unrealistic goals.

+{% sidenote() %}
-> For those who don't know what a roguelike is:
+For those who don't know what a roguelike is:

->
-> The definition is being stretched farther and farther each year, but for
-> the most part "roguelike" remains a game genre characterized by 2D
-> gameplay, simulationistic environments, and turn-based mechanics.
+The definition is being stretched farther and farther each year, but for the most part "roguelike" remains a game genre characterized by 2D gameplay, simulationistic environments, and turn-based mechanics.

->
-> Look up DCSS, Brogue, or Cogmind to see some examples.
+Look up DCSS, Brogue, or Cogmind to see some examples.
+{% end %}

 ![empty room](//tilde.team/~kiedtl/images/rl/jul16-mapgen-lit.png)
 <br>